selko-technologies/MLbot/README.md

 ## Todo:
 - save to github
 - save to gitlab
-- automatic experiment tracking
+- automatic experiment tracking with ml flow
-    - neptune
-    - ml flow
-    - model chimp

 ## Limitations:
 - when the notebook is renamed, it'll generate a new save folder for the newly named notebook without access to previous versions.